-Clean the cabinet with Colorantic TSP type cleaner/varnish remover.
+- Clean the bureau with Colorantic Cleaner and Varnish Remover.
 Sand lightly to improve the adhesion of the paint to the furniture.

-To do this I used Lesage wood filler.
+- To do this I used Lepage wood filler.

 Step 2 – Apply the primer

-Prime the furniture with Colorantic primer.
-Alternate between brush and roller for application.
-Let dry it dry
+Prime your piece of furniture with Colorantic Oil Primer.
+Alternate between brush and roller when applying.
+Then let it dry

 Step 3 – Add a wood effect

 - If you want a wood effect under the paint, you must apply a stain.
 For this piece of furniture, I used the colour Walnut by Saman.